How mattresses could solve hunger - BBC News

 mattresses

-a warehouse full and it was who we don't know what to do with these nothing goes to waste satur refugee camp in jordan about 80,000 people live here this is essentially a city that emerged in a very short period of time the area is so small and the ground is so salty and we don't have enough water it's about giving people the ability and resources to be able to grow food it turns out what they thought was a problem inmattresses
+, a warehouse full and we don't know what to do with them.
+Nothing is thrown away.
+A Saturn refugee camp in Jordan.
+About 80,000 people live here.
+This is essentially a city that emerged in a very short period of time.
+They are so small and the ground is very salty and we don't have enough water.
+It's about giving people the ability and resources to grow food.
+It turns out that what they thought was a problem with

-It's hard to convince them that this idea really exists, but now when they see it, they get so excited to try it. with a thumbs up everyone gets some sort of starter kit and gets it back.
-It's spreading so fast and everyone is so interested they used to farm a lot in Syria and hope to have it again labissiere around Israel aha the whatever else I texted you what are your favorite things about this project to have at the old ladies happy to have their home green again and feel so comfortable teaching something new so that the new generation will have their sustainability in the future in case something bad happens more than a thousand people have learned this technique now so we are on our way to meet to someone who is now growing hydroponically at home for you.
+It's incredible, everything is recycled.
+My name is Moira Lana Ania.
+I am here for the University of Shaking Refugees.
+Today we are going to teach a new group of people about hydroponics and we are going to apply it with them so that they know how to perfectly use light at home.
+Have you seen people react when you mention an old woman who spent her entire life farming?
+It's hard to convince them. that this idea really exists, but now when they see that they are so excited to try it with the approval, everyone gets a kind of starter kit and checks it out, it is spreading so fast and everyone is so interested that they used to grow one a lot in Syria and they are looking forward to having it again labissiere around Israel aha, anything else I texted what are your favorite things about this project, having the old ladies happy to have their home green again and feeling so comfortable and comfortable teaching something new. so that the new generation has its sustainability in the future in case something bad happens, more than a thousand people have learned this technique now, so we are on our way to meet someone who is now growing hydroponically at home for you.

 could

-be my face.
-Very good with me. and you, it seems that the garden has made this a more real home, it is fair to say how much pleasure you get from the actual cultivation of flowers and vegetables.
-I never miss beyond what they call. almond satin that the fountain I think she let me massage hot - it's a very colorful three facade oh wow your house is full of beautiful green things that look is beautiful is I mean it's a full garden oh my and she doesn't like it we have learned both in Sheffield in our investigation of what's been going on here and from the people here that we've learned from us, we just gave them one thing and then they made it blossom, pardon the pun, there are so many things that have benefited. all the research we do we'll be learning from here that in a sub-optimal environment to optimize for high yield and low water use and low nutrient use and low energy use, you mean what's being done here with old mattressescould
+be my face to face Very good to meet you It seems the garden has made this a more real home.
+It's fair to say how much pleasure you get from growing flowers and vegetables.
+I never miss it. beyond what they call me longing for a boy named Almond Sateen that the fountain I think let me massage hot - it's a very colorful facade three oh wow your house is full of beautiful green things it looks beautiful I mean, it's a garden complete oh God and he doesn't like that we have learned so much in Sheffield in our investigation of what has been happening here as the people here have learned from us, we just gave them one thing and then they made it flourish, forgive.

-I have done all kinds of things in my life.
-I have worked on synchrotrons.
-The neutron scattering facilities have been at CERN, but what I think I'll treasure for the rest of my life is the difference we've been able to make to people living with a little bit of science and a lot of local ingenuity.
+I've done all kinds of things in my life.
+I have worked in synchrotrons.
+The neutron scattering facilities have been at CERN, but what I think I will treasure for the rest. of my life is the difference we have been able to make in people's lives with a little science and a lot of local ingenuity.

 If you have any copyright issue, please Contact